OrKreizman/TOPO_PARSER/README.md

 # Infiniband Topology Parser

-This Python utility, named `topo_parser`, is designed to parse Infiniband network topology files, discover network connections, and print the parsed topology.
+This Python utility, named `topo_parser`, is designed to parse Infiniband network topology files, discover network connections, and print them.
 The program can be run from the command line with the following options:

 ## Usage